 One of the primary elements used to obtain text from users is the

-attribute to determine what type of information is to be captured within the specific control.
-The most popular type
+input element.
+The input element uses the typeattribute to determine what type of information is to be captured within the specific control.
+The most popular typeattribute value is text, which denotes a single line text input.

 Along with setting a

-attribute is used as the name of the control and is submitted along with the input’s data to the server.
+type attribute it is also best practice to give an input a name attribute as well.
+The name attribute is used as the name of the control and is submitted along with the input’s data to the server.

 <input type="text" name="sample_text_field">